-12.1.5.1 Unblinding of Individual Participants - Blinded Clinical Trial
+12.1.5.1 Partial or Early Unblinding - Non-Emergency Unblinding of Individual Participants for Medical Reasons

-Whether non-emergency unblinding of individual participants for medical reasons is allowed during the conduct of a clinical trial must be stated in the protocol and the procedures documented in the SSP.
-In general, non-emergency unblinding of participants during conduct of a clinical trial is not allowed unless there are compelling medical or safety reasons to do so, e.g., knowledge of the blinded information is necessary for treatment of severe adverse events.
+Whether non-emergency unblinding of individual participants for medical reasons is allowed during the conduct of a clinical trial must be stated in the protocol and the procedures documented in the SSP manuals.
+In general, non-emergency unblinding of participants during conduct of a clinical trial is not allowed unless there are compelling medical reasons.
+Such scenarios will be described in the protocol and/or SSP manuals.

-12.1.5.1.1 Emergency Unblinding
+12.1.5.2 Emergency Unblinding of Individual Participants